On the Condition Number Dependency in Bilevel Optimization: Lower Bounds

-where the matrix $\mA_K \in \sR^{K \times K} $ is
+where the matrix $\mA_K \in \sR^{(K+2) \times (K+2)} $ is

+{This tridiagonal matrix is commonly used in the literature on lower bounds for optimization \citep{nesterov2018lectures,arjevani2019oracle,carmon2021lower}, which acts as a discrete Laplacian that enforces sequential activation.} Differing from prior works~\citep{li2021complexity,wang2024efficient,nesterov2018lectures,carmon2021lower}, we modify the endpoints and set $\omega < q$ to make the matrix not diagonally dominant.
+Our modification makes $(\mA_{K}^{-1})_{1,1} = \Omega(K^2)$ instead of $\Omega(K)$, which is crucial to establishing a high $\kappa_y$ dependency in lower bounds.

-The strongly-convex sub-chain $h^{\rm sc}$ aligns with those used in \citep{wang2024efficient} except that the affine term is scaled by $\sqrt{K}$.
-This sub-chain ensures that every progress from $x_1$ to $x_{2}$ needs to pass the chain $ y_1 \rightarrow y_2 \rightarrow \cdots y_K$.
-In Eq. (\ref{eq:our-f}), we mark the main changes we made to the hard NC-SC minimax instance \citep{li2021complexity,wang2024efficient} in blue, which are crucial to obtain our improved lower bound on condition number dependency.
+The strongly-convex sub-chain $h^{\rm sc}(x_1,x_2,\vy)$ enforces that every progress from $x_1$ to $x_{2}$ needs to pass the chain $ y_1 \rightarrow y_2 \rightarrow \cdots y_K$.
+In Eq. (\ref{eq:our-f}), we highlight the main changes we made to the hard NC-SC minimax instance \citep{li2021complexity,wang2024efficient} in blue, which are crucial for obtaining our improved lower bound on the condition number dependency.
 In the following lemma, we present the basic properties of our hard instance in Eq. (\ref{eq:our-f}).